encord-team/encord-client-python/docs/source/tutorials/datasets/re_encoding_videos_in_datasets.rst

 Check the status of a re-encoding task
 --------------------------------------

-You can monitor the status of an existing Re-encoding Task using this |product|.
+You can monitor the status of an existing Re-encoding Task using this |sdk|.

 Use the method :meth:`dataset_client.re_encode_data_status(task_id) <.EncordClientDataset.re_encode_data_status>` to get the status.